Welcome to the PaleoLab at UMass Boston!

 Jesse Farmer (Lab PI)

 Jesse is an Assistant Professor in Geology and Paleoclimate in the School for the Environment.
 He received his PhD from Columbia University’s Lamont-Doherty Earth Observatory.
-Outside of the lab, he’s an avid surfer.
-Jesse’s CV–updated 10/2023
+Outside of the lab, he’s an avid, but not very talented, surfer.

 Shalan McDonagh